ellysh/dota2-counter-picker/README.md

 4. Change directory to the `dota2-counter-picker` and launch the command:<br/>
 `python setup.py install --user`

-It will be installed to the user directory.
+Dota2picker will be installed to the `~/.local/bin` directory.

 ## Usage

 ### Picker

-The `picker.py` script shows you which heroes are bad or good against the chosen one.
+The `d2-picker.py` script shows you which heroes are bad or good against the chosen one.
 Also, the script shows which heroes can be combined well.

 ![Picker Script](dota2picker/images/readme/picker-window.png)

-Start the `picker.py` script and click on the hero icon.
+Start the `d2-picker.py` script and click on the hero icon.
 The yellow color will highlight it.
 The red color highlights all heroes who can easily beat the selected one.
 We can say that the selected hero is "bad against" them.
 The green color means that the chosen hero is "good against" the selected ones.
 The blue color shows heroes which can be combined effectively with the selected hero in one team.
 It means that he "works well with" them.

 There are three buttons with red, green and blue color at the bottom of the window.
 You can press each button filtering the highlighted heroes.
 If you press the red button, only heroes which are strong against the chosen one will be highlighted.
 The green and blue buttons work the same for "good against..." and "works well with..." heroes.

 ### Team Picker

-The `team-picker.py` script works similarly as `picker.py`.
+The `d2-team-picker.py` script works similarly as `d2-picker.py`.
 It shows you "bad against", "good against" and "works well with" relations between heroes.

 ![Team Picker Script](dota2picker/images/readme/team-picker-window.png)

-The `team-picker.py` script allows you to pick several heroes at the same time.
+The `d2-team-picker.py` script allows you to pick several heroes at the same time.
 Then it shows relations of all picked heroes.
-Meaning of the colors, which highlight heroes, are the same as for the `picker.py` script.
+Meaning of the colors, which highlight heroes, are the same as for the `d2-picker.py` script.
 You can filter highlights with the red, green and blue buttons at the bottom of the window.

 There are three digits under each hero icon which estimate him.
 These are meaning of these digits: